-Editor’s note: As Jack Ma, once said,”Insurance is a form of backup.
+“Insurance is a form of backup.
 When your life is smooth sailing, you will need to prepare for the unexpected so you can have more options when your life is at a downfall.”

-- Why should I get Life Insurance?
+- Why should I get Life insurance?

-- What are Whole Life Policies
+- What is Whole Life insurance?

-- What are Term Life Policies
+- What is Term Life insurance?

-- When should you get Whole Life?
+- When should you choose Whole Life?

-- When should you get Term Life instead?
+- When should you choose Term Life?

 Why Should I Get Life Insurance?

-- If you are the breadwinner.
+1. If you are the sole breadwinner of your family

 This will help your spouse to sustain the current family’s lifestyle while giving him/her time to find a job.

-- If you have dependants.
+2. If you have dependents

-- If you have liabilities.
+3. If you have liabilities

-Whether it is education loan or mortgage loan, you should get yourself insured so as to not pass your burden to your family.
+Whether it is an education loan or mortgage loan, you should get yourself insured so as to not pass your burden to your family.

-Editor’s Note: This applies to all life insurances.
-The older you are, the higher the premiums will be.
+(Editor’s Note: The older you are, the higher the premiums will be.
 So you should always plan early!
+This applies to all life insurances.)

-Life Insurance provides
+What Does Life Insurance Provide?

 - A payout to your family in an unfortunate event of your passing

-Your focus is to provide some form of income for your family when you are no longer around.
+It’s arguably the best way to provide some form of income for your family when you are no longer around.

-What are Whole Life Policies
+What Are Whole Life Policies?

-There are 3 types of Whole Life policies.
+There are 3 types of Whole Life policies:

 1) The higher of the sum assured or the value of the ILP units are paid out

-2) Both the sum assured and the value of the ILP units are paid out.
+2) Both the sum assured and the value of the ILP units are paid out

-- Covers you for life until the age of 99.
+- Covers you for life until the age of 99

 - Has Cash Value.
-Do note that this is only available if you surrender the policy before death.
+Do note that this is only available if you surrender the policy before death

-- Provides both insurance and investment.
+- Provides both insurance and investment

-- A portion of your premiums is used to buy units of your chosen sub-fund.
+- A portion of your premiums is used to buy units of your chosen sub-fund

 - Premium Term:

-Single (Lump Sum), mainly investment into sub-funds
+– Single (Lump Sum), mainly investment into sub-funds

-Regular term where premiums are paid on an on-going basis.
+– Regular term where premiums are paid on an on-going basis

-- Investment performance is transparent, unlike Participating policies.
+- Investment performance is transparent, unlike Participating policies

-- Value of the ILP depends on the fund you have chosen to invest in.
+- Value of the ILP depends on the fund you have chosen to invest in

-What are Term Life Policies
+What Are Term Life Policies?

 “You pay, you are covered.
 Don’t pay, no coverage.”

-Pros and cons of Term Life Policies
+Advantages of Term Life